Linaro/website/_posts/2013/05/2013-05-09-its-all-maddogs-fault-proclaims-david-rusling-linaro-cto.markdown

 **[QUESTION] - _It's my understanding that you all worked together at Digital Equipment Corporation together?
 If so, is it true that you all worked in the same office and on the same version of Unix?
 Did you all know each other before working there?
 What is one story from those days you both remember fondly that would help those who are getting stared in Technology?
 What was the lessons you learned that you still remember and apply today?_**

-{% include image.html name="page12_2.png" alt="Maddog up St Mary's church tower in Oxford, about an hour before he got the royal wave (Photo credit: David Rusling)" %}
+{% include image.html name="page12_2.png"  class="medium-inline right" alt="Maddog up St Mary's church tower in Oxford, about an hour before he got the royal wave (Photo credit: David Rusling)" %}

 **David:** Not only do we go way back, but maddog got me interested into Linux in the first place.
 For which I am eternally grateful.